 Q. Why can’t The WHS reveal information regarding on-going investigations or certain cases of animal abuse?

 A. Under the Freedom of Information and Protection of Privacy Act (FIPPA), we are responsible for keeping personal information private.
 Although a person may have a history of animal abuse or neglect, they are still protected under this act.
 If an investigation is on-going, is currently in court or awaiting a judicial decision, we must be careful not to jeopardize the case by releasing photos, names or other types of information.

 We know this lack of information can be frustrating to people who may be wanting answers, but we must work under the law and follow proper procedures.
 Keep in mind, FIPPA also protects the complainant’s privacy.

 Q. If there isn’t enough evidence to seize a pet from a property, is there anything the APOs can do?

 A. The WHS must work within the confines of the Animal Care Act of Manitoba.
-The Act governs our actions and how we can proceed, this includes when we can legally remove an animal.
-There are times we are unable to remove a pet from a situation that others would judge as being unacceptable.
+The Act governs our actions and how we can proceed, including when we can remove an animal.
 However, we are here for the animals and their welfare is our number one concern.
 Countless times, our APOs have aided misguided owners by providing food, helping set up proper shelters, or providing behaviour advice.
 We are always here to educate those who need us, and are more than willing to help anyone who requires extra information or advice on how to take better care of their pets.
 We do our best to make owning an animal a rewarding experience.